aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance.md

 A big thanks to Ryan Sleevi for taking the time to provide me with a wealth of information about certificates, OCSP and performance.
 You rock!

 For those interested in reading another lengthy article about SSL/TLS, OCSP and performance: [Matt Hobbs](https://twitter.com/TheRealNooshu) published an awesome article yesterday with the title "[The impact of SSL certificate revocation on web performance](https://nooshu.github.io/blog/2020/01/26/the-impact-of-ssl-certificate-revocation-on-web-performance/)".
 I highly recommend reading it.
 It's complementary to my article and provides a lot of information about topics like Chain of Trust and Certificate Revocation List.

+A few days after first publishing this article, I posted some stats about the certifcates the big sites in The Netherlands are using in [The Sorry State of SSL/TLS Certificates in NL](/blog/state-of-ssl-tls-certificates-in-nl/).

 <!-- "Hey Aaron, what about other browsers?"